rmkelley/rmkelley.github.io/daressalaam.md

 update planet_osm_line set width = trim(width, ' Mmetrs');
 --This trims everyhing in the column width after any part of 'Mmetrs' appears.
 ALTER TABLE planet_osm_line ADD COLUMN nwidth float;
+--This adds a the column nwidth.--
 UPDATE planet_osm_line SET nwidth = CAST(width AS float) WHERE highway IS NOT NULL;

-create table st_transform(geom, "4326")::geometry("4326", 'multipolygon') home as SELECT building, amenity FROM planet_osm_polygon WHERE building = 'yes' AND amenity IS NULL OR building = 'residential';
+--This sets that column equal to width where highway has a value.-- create table st_transform(geom, "4326")::geometry("4326", 'multipolygon') home as SELECT building, amenity FROM planet_osm_polygon WHERE building = 'yes' AND amenity IS NULL OR building = 'residential';

-select populate_geometry_columns();
+--This names a new table with all the polygons that are residential.-- select populate_geometry_columns();

 UPDATE planet_osm_line SET nwidth = 0 WHERE highway IS NOT NULL AND nwidth is null;

-ALTER TABLE planet_osm_line ADD COLUMN distinction integer;
+--This step gives a value to roads that exist but did not have anything in width.-- ALTER TABLE planet_osm_line ADD COLUMN distinction integer;
+--This creates a new column.--
 UPDATE planet_osm_line SET distinction = 1 WHERE highway = 'trunk' or highway = 'trunk_link' or highway = 'primary' or highway = 'primary_link';

-UPDATE planet_osm_line SET distinction = 0 WHERE  highway = 'yes'  OR highway =  'unclassified' OR  highway  =  'bridleway'
-OR  highway = 'construction' OR  highway = 'cycleway' OR highway = 'footway' OR  highway = 'path' OR highway = 'pedestrian' OR highway = 'residential' Or highway=  'road'  OR highway = 'secondary' OR highway = 'secondary_link' OR  highway = 'service'
+--This distingushes between types of roads, in this case major roads.-- UPDATE planet_osm_line SET distinction = 0 WHERE  highway = 'yes'  OR highway =  'unclassified' OR  highway  =  'bridleway' OR  highway = 'construction' OR  highway = 'cycleway' OR highway = 'footway' OR  highway = 'path' OR highway = 'pedestrian' OR highway = 'residential' Or highway=  'road'  OR highway = 'secondary' OR highway = 'secondary_link' OR  highway = 'service'
 OR  highway = 'steps' OR highway = 'tertiary' Or highway = 'tertiary_link' OR highway = 'track';
+--This sets the distinction value for minor roads.--
 ```

 ### 3. Create a buffer around the roads to give area.